j0ono0/pinout/docs/tutorial.rst

 Next steps
 ----------

-This guide has glossed over many argument definitions used in functions.
+This guide has glossed over many argument and configuration definitions.
 Experimenting with changing values and re-exporting the diagram will quickly reveal their purpose.
 All function are documented in the :ref:`modules` section.

 Rerunning this guide with no css file added to the diagram will create an auto-generated stylesheet.
 It makes some educated guesses about approriate styles and is a handy method for 'bootstrapping' a stylesheet for your own diagrams.